-For fans of van Gogh, a visit to this fascinating centre is an absolute must.
+For fans of van Gogh, a visit to this fascinating center is an absolute must.

-Built in the 1st century BC, the Arles Amphitheatre is the most impressive Romanesque structure in the city.
-Outside of Rome, the amphitheatre is one of the best-preserved arenas of the ancient world, and would have originally been used to host chariot races and fierce gladiatorial battles.
-With two tiers, the amphitheatre is capable of seating 20,000 spectators, and is unique in its pronounced towers, which were likely added during the medieval period.
+Built in the 1st century BC, the Arles Amphitheater is the most impressive Romanesque structure in the city.
+Outside of Rome, the amphitheater is one of the best-preserved arenas of the ancient world, and would have originally been used to host chariot races and fierce gladiatorial battles.
+With two tiers, the amphitheater is capable of seating 20,000 spectators, and is unique in its pronounced towers, which were likely added during the medieval period.

-Today, the amphitheatre hosts bullfighting exhibits during the annual La Feria d’Arles festival, as well as plays, concerts and other productions during the summer months.
+Today, the amphitheater hosts bullfighting exhibits during the annual La Feria d’Arles festival, as well as plays, concerts and other productions during the summer months.